hasadna/OpenTrainCommunity/docs/update_documention.rst

 Updating the documentation
 ========

-For simple changes, commit and push the code to github.
+Simply commit and push the code to github.
 You can actually edit and preview changes directly in github!
 The changes will be uploaded to readthedocs automatically through webHooks.

-For more complex changes where you want to see the resulting html before you commit:
+If you want to see the resulting html before you commit (usually you don't need to):

 1. Run::